Lenormju/europython2026-recap/README.md

 * remove blockers
 * celebrate them, not you

-* decision machine
+* decision machine: dont ask for micro-changes, share understandings
-* jira vs leadership
+* jira vs leadership: a task is for an outcome (why)
-* pr review vs leadership
+* pr review vs leadership: reviewing becomes a bottleneck, create copies of myself versus create autonomous people
-* loving being a hero
+* loving being a hero: firefighter versus building for tomorrow

 ### 12h50-13h50 Poster: A tour of the module `itertools`